leeyide96/llm_for_exams/README.md

 1. Sign up for Pinecone account and retrieve the API key after logging in.
 Go to https://app.pinecone.io/?sessionType=signup
 2. Go to https://console.cloud.google.com/iam-admin/serviceaccounts?project=<YOUR PROJECT ID> and create a service account.
 Copied JSON credentials
-3. Ensure that the service account has the following roles: Secret Manager Secret Accessor, Cloud Run Admin, Cloud Build Editor, Storage Admin, Storage Object Admin and Vertex AI administrator.
+3. Ensure that the service account has the following roles: App Engine Admin, Secret Manager Admin, Cloud Run Admin, Cloud Build Service Account, Storage Admin, Service Account User, Service Usage Consumer and Vertex AI user.
 These roles are at the highest access so feel free to reduce the access level
 4. Place the credentials and relevant information in Github Secret variables: GOOGLE_APPLICATION_CREDENTIALS, GOOGLE_SERVICE_ACCOUNT and PINECONE_API_KEY.
 5. Type down your project id in Github repository variables: PROJECTID
 6. Create GCP Cloud Storage Bucket for terraform state and rename the bucket name in backend.tf